Didgy74/Didgy74.github.io/README.md

 - Ease of use
 - Theming (Possibly in the future)
 - Animations (Possibly in the future)

-Other stuff (gonna take it out or reword it)
-- Not a framework, it's a library
-- As little state as possible
-- Retained mode
-- Support for multiple windows

 ## Initial architecture decision
 My first decision was choosing between immediate-mode and retained-mode.
 I was not confident I could write immediate mode in such a way that it would be power-efficient and perfectly respect order of events, while also providing great support for on-screen keyboards.
 I ended up choosing a retained-mode, my goal was to describe the GUI using a structure of data and calling appropriate callbacks when events called for it.